4/30/2025

 Analyst, National Bank Financial

 Okay, great.
 Thanks.
-And just the last one for me.
-You have a reasonable amount of cash on the balance sheet.
-So is it sort of the same amount that is kind of required as before just to sort of give comfort to your customers or is there an opportunity to maybe deploy some of that capital into buybacks for whatever it may be?
-Just kind of, once again, an update on that.
+And just the last one for me, you know, you have a reasonable amount of cash on the balance sheet.
+So is it sort of the same amount that's kind of required as before, just to sort of give comfort to your customers?
+Or is there an opportunity to maybe deploy some of that capital into buybacks for whatever it may be?
+Just kind of want to get an update on that.

 speaker